11 Agency Lead Generation Tactics 🚀

 There’s a number of ways you can generate reviews / testimonials:

 - Email your clients with NPS survey.
+We like to use Mailchimp for this.
 Those who score high, ask for a review

 - Check your social media for positive comments for potential testimonials